daysond/SED500ASG1_QUSTION/SED5_ASG1.md

 4. Termination might be required to avoid infinite loops. i.e. it should take less than 10 attempts to estimate the current.
 Or else, it indicates some tweaks in parameters.

+5. Adjust number of particles and other parameters as the attempts increase for better performance in non-linear circuit problems.

 ## Summary:

 Overall, the PSO algorithm is useful for this particular problem even when non-linear components are added since it treats the fitness function as a blackbox.
 It's problem independent but can be modified to suit the problem better for optimized performance.